karlglrak/sentikarl/README.md

 Sentinel is an application written in Python that may be used to perform sentiment analysis on a piece of text.
 It leverages an external API for this purpose and provides a safe default when the API is unavailable.

+A live version of the application can be found here: [Sentikarl](https://sentikarl.herokuapp.com).

 ## Commands

 The following commands describe how the application may be built, run and tested.
 Note that [Python 3.10](https://docs.python.org/3/whatsnew/3.10.html) and [Poetry](https://python-poetry.org/) are required.